Create custom agents

 }

-The Live preview pane is an instance of the agent that shows up as a side-by-side panel within the configuration experience.
+The Preview pane is an instance of the agent that shows up as a side-by-side panel within the configuration experience.
 You can use it to test the agent while you’re creating or making updates to it to experience it in a similar way to end users.
 This step helps you confirm that it’s behaving the way you expect, and gives you a chance to fine-tune before it goes live.

 Review the output with a critical eye.
 Consider the following questions: